These Instant Pot Hard Boiled Eggs turn out perfectly every time! There are instructions for hard boiled eggs, plus how to use them.

 - Add 1 cup of cold water to Instant Pot.
 Add trivet, then add eggs.
 Place lid on Instant Pot and make sure valve is set to seal.

-- Press the pressure cook button and set to high, then cook for 3 minutes for soft-boiled eggs.
-Set to cook for 6 minutes for hard boiled eggs.
-Instant Pot will take about 10 minutes to come to pressure then pressure cook the 3-6 minutes.
+- Press the pressure cook button and set to high, then cook for 6 minutes for hard boiled eggs.
+Instant Pot will take about 10 minutes to come to pressure then pressure cook the 6 minutes.